Developmental Malformations

 • Tumors are common and have a significantly improved prognosis with advances in treatment. | |

-Recognition of the hereditary nature (07) of tuberous sclerosis, its wide clinical spectrum and evolution of the concept of "phacomatoses" (Greek "phakos" meaning "mother spot") (114) were seminal advances in the history of tuberous sclerosis complex.
-The radiological identification of intracranial calcification in tuberous sclerosis in 1924 (74) and the publication of a classic paper on this disease (19) were landmarks.
-Molecular techniques leading to identification of 2 tuberous sclerosis genes, TSC1 in chromosome 9q34.3 (40) and TSC2 in 16p13.3 (53) have been of momentous significance.
+Recognition of the hereditary nature (07) of tuberous sclerosis, its wide clinical spectrum and evolution of the concept of "phacomatoses" (Greek "phakos" meaning "mother spot") (122) were seminal advances in the history of tuberous sclerosis complex.
+The radiological identification of intracranial calcification in tuberous sclerosis in 1924 (76) and the publication of a classic paper on this disease (21) were landmarks.
+Molecular techniques leading to identification of two tuberous sclerosis genes, TSC1 in chromosome 9q34.3 (43) and TSC2 in 16p13.3 (55) have been of momentous significance.

-In 2006, the first case series reporting success in treating human astrocytomas with tuberous sclerosis complex by targeting mammalian (now mechanistic) target of rapamycin (mTOR) with oral rapamycin was published (38).
-Subsequently, reports of success of rapamycin (sirolimus) and everolimus in renal angiomyolipoma and lymphangioleiomyomatosis were published (122; 12).
+In 2006, the first case series reporting success in treating human astrocytomas with tuberous sclerosis complex by targeting mammalian (now mechanistic) target of rapamycin (mTOR) with oral rapamycin was published (41).
+Subsequently, reports of success of rapamycin (sirolimus) and everolimus in renal angiomyolipoma and lymphangioleiomyomatosis were published (132; 12).
 Everolimus and sirolimus (rapamycin) are being evaluated for multiple indications in tuberous sclerosis complex including epilepsy, subependymal giant cell astrocytomas, angiolipomas, and other tumors in multiple trials.
+The impact of preclinical management of epilepsy on epileptogenesis and neurodevelopment is being evaluated.

-Revised diagnostic criteria of tuberous sclerosis complex include major and minor features (79).
+Revised diagnostic criteria of tuberous sclerosis complex include major and minor features (85).
 Fundamental to the first revision was consensus that there are no truly pathognomonic clinical signs for tuberous sclerosis complex; the signs that were once regarded as specific sometimes occur as isolated findings in individuals with no other clinical or genetic evidence of tuberous sclerosis complex.
 Major features are signs with a high degree of specificity for tuberous sclerosis complex, whereas minor features are less specific.
-Although the skin is the most commonly involved organ, the brain, kidneys, retina, heart, lungs, and the large arteries are all frequently involved.
-The revision in June 2012 includes genetic criteria for diagnosis and eliminates probable disease as a diagnostic class (79).
-It is anticipated that use of the genetic criteria will allow presymptomatic diagnosis of tuberous sclerosis complex in some individuals, allowing earlier implementation of surveillance and treatment with potential for better clinical outcomes.
+Although the skin is the most involved organ, the brain, kidneys, retina, heart, lungs, and the large arteries are all frequently involved.
+The revision in 2013 included genetic criteria for diagnosis and eliminated probable disease as a diagnostic class (85).
+In 2021, only two changes were made to the clinical diagnostic criteria reported in 2013: “multiple cortical tubers and/or radial migration lines” replaced the more general term “cortical dysplasias” and sclerotic bone lesions were reinstated as a minor criterion.
+Genetic diagnostic criteria were reaffirmed, including highlighting recent findings that some individuals with tuberous sclerosis complex are genetically mosaic for variants in TSC1 or TSC2 (84).

 Genetic diagnostic criteria.
-The identification of either a TSC1 or TSC2 pathogenic mutation in DNA from normal tissue is sufficient to make a definite diagnosis of tuberous sclerosis complex (TSC).
-A pathogenic mutation is defined as a mutation that clearly inactivates the function of the TSC1 or TSC2 proteins (eg, frameshift or nonsense mutation), prevents protein synthesis (eg, large genomic deletion), or is a missense mutation whose effect on protein function has been established by functional assessment.
+The identification of either a TSC1 or TSC2 heterozygous pathogenic variant in DNA from normal tissue is sufficient to make a definite diagnosis of tuberous sclerosis complex.
+This reflects the fact that clinical manifestations of TSC develop over time and at various ages.
+A pathogenic variant is defined as a variant that clearly inactivates the function of the TSC1 or TSC2 proteins (eg, frameshift or nonsense variant), prevents protein synthesis (eg, large genomic deletion), or is a missense variant whose effect on protein function has been established by functional assessment.

 Other TSC1 or TSC2 variants whose effect on function is less certain do not meet these criteria and are not sufficient to make a definite diagnosis of tuberous sclerosis complex.
-Molecular testing of the TSC1 and TSC2 genes yields a positive mutation result for 75% to 90% of tuberous sclerosis complex–affected individuals categorized as “definite” by the 1998 Consensus Conference Clinical Diagnostic Criteria.
-Ten percent to 25% of tuberous sclerosis complex patients have no mutation identified by conventional genetic testing, and a normal result does not exclude tuberous sclerosis complex, or have any effect on the use of clinical diagnostic criteria to diagnose tuberous sclerosis complex.
-Whole exome sequencing in blood, saliva, or cells from skin tumor biopsy yields evidence of mosaicism and intronic mutations in almost all of these patients.
+Ten percent to 15% of patients with tuberous sclerosis complex meeting clinical criteria have no mutation identified by conventional genetic testing.
+A normal genetic result does not exclude tuberous sclerosis complex or have any effect on the application of clinical diagnostic criteria to diagnose tuberous sclerosis complex.
+High-read-depth approaches to next-generation sequencing yields evidence of mosaicism and intronic mutations in some of these patients.

 Major features | ||